William of Drogheada: Life

 The Summa is very incomplete, and appears to consist of the first of the six projected books of the work.
 This incompleteness may be due to it being abandoned due to its scale, rather than William's death.

-Drogheada was murdered by his squire, Ralph de Boklande, at this house in the parish of St Peter-in-the-East, Oxford; it is now known as Drawda Hall, on High Street, Oxford.
+Drogheda was murdered by his squire, Ralph de Boklande, at this house in the parish of St Peter-in-the-East, Oxford; it is now known as Drawda Hall, on High Street, Oxford.

 In January 1241 he had granted it to the abbey of Monk Sherborne on condition that they celebrated daily mass "in our church of Sherborne where my mother and father will lie after their deaths and I along with them."